phxsol/Connect4/README.md

 # Connect4
-This is a repsonse to a development test received during an interview process.
+This is a response to a development test received during an interview process.